 Getting Around Las Vegas

 It is possible to get around Las Vegas without a rental car, especially if you’re staying on the Strip or in downtown.
-Rideshare options like Uber and Lyft are also readily available as well.
-Depending on your hotel, there are often complementary shuttles to hotspots like the Strip or downtown.
-On the Strip, there’s a monorail that conviently has stops along this main thoroughfare and is a great alternative if it’s hot or you just want to give your feet a rest.
+Rideshare options like Uber and Lyft are also readily available as well and there usually a designated spot for pick-up at each hotel.
+If your hotel is off the Strip, there are often complementary shuttles to spots like the Strip or downtown.

 Weather in Las Vegas